psanchezf2021/psanchezf2021_blog/_posts/2023-9-25-Basic_vacuum_cleaner.md

     HAL.setW(0)
 ```

-Next I added randomness to its direction using random.random().
+Next I added randomness to the turn's direction and duration using random.random().

 ```
 def state_turn():